KARWorkshop/KAR-Gecko-ASM/README.md

 - BootMenu || Codes for booting into various menus at launch

-- CT_StarSpawns || Affects start spawns, some are tagged as Backside B2 only
+- CT_StarSpawns || Affects star Spawns

+- CT_StadiumChance || Affects the stadium odds and how often they spawn.